 Other Coverages - Renters insurance does have more protection, like medical payments, and back up water.
 But the two most important coverages will be the Liability and Property coverage.

 Consider the coverages that you have on the policy when you look at the cost.
 Liability insurance is going to be the cheaper of the two coverages when comparing.
 You are going to spend more on Property coverage than Liability.
 The good news is that you can change the deductible or the total amount of Property coverage to adjust the rates.

 But, like homeowners insurance, the rates are also based on your insurance grade.
 This consist of a collection of items including your location, the crime rate in the area, previous claims, and most importantly, your credit score.
 So the rates will vary.
 However, you should be able to get a reasonable policy with monthly payments between $20 and $30.
 This can be advantageous since many insurance companies will bundle your insurance and give you close to the same value off of your auto insurance.
 It may end up not costing you anything to insure.

 However, I have written some policies as low as $12 each month, or as high as $50 each month.
 It all depends on the client's circumstances.
-But the majority of clients in Oklahoma are between $20 and $30.
+But the majority of clients in Oklahoma have arates that are between $20 and $30.

 Why do Apartments Require Renters Insurance?

 The apartment complexes are primarily concerned with liability coverage.
 The liability covers them in two different ways.
 First, it provides them additional protection

 for major lawsuits.
 Several years ago there was a lawsuit that arose that caused a stir with renters insurance.
 A young adult, who is a tenant of XYZ apartments, holds a party at his apartment complex.
 During the party, there is an accidental fatality.
 The tenant did not have any insurance, and the family of the deceased could not collect anything from him.
 So they went after the apartment complex for damages.